2019 Super GT Series

-The 2019 Super GT Series was a motor racing championship based in Japan for grand touring cars.
+The 2019 Autobacs Super GT Series was a motor racing championship based in Japan for grand touring cars.
 The series is sanctioned by the Japan Automobile Federation (JAF) and run by the GT Association (GTA).
 It was the twenty-seventh season of the Japan Automobile Federation Super GT Championship which includes the All Japan Grand Touring Car Championship (JGTC) era and the fifteenth season the series has competed under the Super GT name.
 It was the thirty-seventh overall season of a national JAF sportscar championship dating back to the All Japan Sports Prototype Championship.
 The season began on April 14 and ended on November 24, after 8 championship races & 2 non-championship races.

 As the culmination of a unified set of technical regulations adopted by Super GT and the Deutsche Tourenwagen Masters (DTM), the two series staged a joint-promotion race, the Super GT x DTM Dream Race at Fuji Speedway.